fshowalter/franksmovielog.com-old/drafts/better-rails-callbacks.md

 ActiveRecord ships with lots of hooks into its lifecycle.
-They allow you to inject code into the persistance process.
+They allow you to inject code into the persistence process.

 Consider the hooks available when creating a new record: